DanielCO1111/Machine-Learning-Model-Development/README.md

 - A real-world case study to apply learned techniques, demonstrating the workflow from raw data to actionable insights.
 ![image](https://github.com/user-attachments/assets/781cbcaa-4e18-4217-8a4d-891cf8f9a2e1)

+---

+## Neural Network and KNN

+The Neural Network and KNN part divided into two main parts:

+1. *Feedforward Neural Network using NumPy:*

+- Implement and analyze a simple neural network for classification from scratch using NumPy.

+2. *K-Nearest Neighbors (KNN) Algorithm:*

+- Apply and evaluate the KNN algorithm for supervised classification, including parameter selection and model assessment.

+The goal is to gain hands-on experience with two classic classification algorithms—neural networks (implemented from the ground up) and KNN—comparing their effectiveness on different datasets.

+### Key Features

+1. Custom Model Implementation: Build neural networks and KNN classifiers from first principles.

+2. Hyperparameter Tuning: Experiment with neural network architecture and KNN's 'K' value to optimize accuracy.

+3. Comprehensive Evaluation: Visualize decision boundaries and model predictions using Matplotlib.

+### Data Preparation
+Includes steps for data normalization, feature selection, and handling of training/test splits to ensure fair algorithm comparison.

+### Performance Visualization & Analysis
+- Interactive plots for loss, accuracy, and decision surfaces.

+- Discussion on strengths and weaknesses of neural networks vs. KNN.

+---

 ### Requirements
 - Python 3.7 or higher
 - Jupyter Notebook or JupyterLab